 Carpet stain removal products are made with some of the most dangerous chemicals and should always be applied when wearing gloves and in an area with good ventilation.

-Test the carpet stain removal products for carpets or upholstery in a hidden spot to make certain it won’t stain.
+Test the cleaning products for carpets or upholstery in a hidden spot to make certain it won’t stain.
 Place a white paper towel or cloth on the tested area to check for color transfer.
-If the cleaner is safe apply a small amount of carpet stain removal product to a clean, white cloth and work your way from the OUTSIDE of the stain inwards.
+If the cleaner is safe apply a small amount of the product to a clean, white cloth and work your way from the OUTSIDE of the stain inwards.
 Keep at it only using a stronger solution when you are no longer getting results with water or mild detergent.

 Upholstery stains can also be treated with a 3% Hydrogen Peroxide solution that can be left on and dabbed.
 You do not need to rinse.
 Hydrogen Peroxide works equally well on vinyl furniture.

 When the stain is removed rinse with clean water and blot the excess out.
 Replace towels when they are too wet to absorb anymore water.
 Be careful to avoid over wetting as it can also damage your carpet or cause mildew in your carpet or upholstered furniture.